 CPLEX Linear Programming

-CPLEX offers various algorithms for solving Linear Programming problems: you can choose between the primal or dual simplex algorithm, the barrier algorithm and the network algorithm.
+CPLEX offers various algorithms for solving Linear Programming problems: you can choose between the primal or dual simplex algorithm, the parallel barrier algorithm, the network algorithm and the parallel concurrent algorithm.
 The barrier (or interior point) algorithm offers an approach particularly efficient on large sparse problems.
 CPLEX can handle sparse matrices very efficiently.

 A presolver is used to reduce the size of the problem before it is solved, sometimes by an order of magnitude.
 CPLEX is very robust and reliable.
 It is capable of solving huge, real-world Optimization problems.
 Almost always the default option settings of CPLEX are sufficient to solve a problem with excellent solution times.

 CPLEX can also solve Mixed Integer Programming problems.
 The CPLEX branch-and-bound algorithm for solving Mixed Integer Programming problems uses modern features like cutting planes and heuristics to find integer solutions.
 Combined with the state-of-the-art presolver it makes CPLEX a very powerful tool for solving large and difficult Mixed Integer Programming problems.
 CPLEX features a Benders decomposition algorithm which can be used to solve linear problems with a decomposable structure (including stochastic programming problems with integer variables in the first stage).

 CPLEX can also be used to solve Quadratic Programming (QP) problems which are problems with linear constraints and a quadratic objective function.
 CPLEX can also handle the variant with integer variables: Mixed Integer Quadratic Programming (MIQP) problems.
 CPLEX can also handle problems that have quadratic constraints: Quadratically Constrained Programming (QCP) problems and Mixed Integer Quadratically Constrained Programming (MIQCP) problems.